f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 ### Hierarchical Clustering:

-Here the grouping seems to create two outgroups composed of 31 - "Exploration, Gloom, Caverns",a very neiche topic with little weight on the larger whole, 29 - "Bickering, Fighting and Mountains", a highly concentrated topic with impect on the wider grouping and 60 - "Confession and marriage before  Conscription and Battle" also a very niche topic with litte weight to it.
+Here the grouping seems to create two outgroups composed of 31 - "Exploration, Gloom, Caverns", a very niche topic with little weight on the larger whole, and 29 - "Bickering, Fighting and Mountains", a highly concentrated topic with impact on the wider grouping and 60 - "Confession and marriage before  Conscription and Battle" also a very niche topic with little weight to it.

-The other outgroup cluster is composed of 65 - "Atmospheric Battle Descriptions and Royalty", 51 - "Dissilusionment with Society - Resistance, Protest, Retreat", 5 - "Excitablity, Madness and Deceit -  Aggression, conflict and glee" and 38 - "Psychology, Trauma and Secrets".
-The latter posing a very powerful group of topics that carry a large weight on the corpus within a small selection.
+The other outgroup cluster is composed of 65 - "Atmospheric Battle Descriptions and Royalty", 51 - "Disillusionment with Society - Resistance, Protest, Retreat", 5 - "Excitability, Madness and Deceit -  Aggression, conflict and Glee" and 38 - "Psychology, Trauma and Secrets".
+The latter poses a very powerful group of topics that carry a large weight on the corpus within a small selection.